-After 48 years, it is time to run up the white flag on the War on Poverty.
+After 48 years, it is time to run up the white flag on the

 The War on Poverty is the unofficial name for legislation first introduced by United States President Lyndon B. Johnson during his State of the Union address on January 8, 1964.
 This legislation was proposed by Johnson in response to a national poverty rate of around nineteen percent.
 The speech led the United States Congress to pass the Economic Opportunity Act, which established the Office of Economic Opportunity (OEO) to administer the local application of federal funds targeted against poverty.